World’s largest virtual agentic engineering & quality conference

 Test management tools solve this by providing a single system to create test cases, execute test runs, track defects, and generate coverage reports.
 The automation testing market grew to $20.60 billion in 2025 and is projected to reach $84.22 billion by 2034 at 16.84% CAGR, making structured test management tools essential for turning raw execution data into release decisions.

-This guide compares 19 test management tools across pricing, integrations, and team fit.
+Use this test management tools list to shortlist by free tier, integrations, automation support, and team fit: all 19 platforms were checked against their live vendor sites in August 2026.
 For a deeper look at test management fundamentals, start with our learning hub.

 Overview